Gary Marcus: Artificial intelligence

 Marcus is a critic of the "hype" surrounding artificial intelligence.
 He has called for regulation of AI, increased AI literacy among the public, and "well-funded public thinktanks" to consider potential AI risks.
 He has also argued that AI is currently being deployed prematurely, particularly in situations that involve a risk of real-world harm resulting from bias, as with facial recognition or résumé parsing, since current deep-learning techniques are not amenable to formal verification for correctness.

 Marcus has described current large language models as "approximations to [...] language use rather than language understanding".
 After the release of GPT-5 in 2025 he said "Adding more data to large language models [...] helps them improve only to a degree.
 Even significantly scaled, they still don’t fully understand the concepts they are exposed to".

 On 29 March 2023, Marcus and other researchers signed an open letter calling for a 6-month moratorium on "the training of AI systems more powerful than GPT-4" until proper safeguards can be implemented, primarily citing the short-term risks of "mediocre AI that is unreliable [...] but widely deployed".
 In 2024 he published his latest book urging public action to regulate generative AI.

+Personal life

+As of 2012, Marcus was married, and learning to play guitar.